Loevland/UiTHack24/Misc/needle_in_haystack/writeup/README.md

 > - 1 letter between "c" and "m"
 > - 1 digit
 > - 2 letters between "f" and "z"
-> - 1 number between 5 and 7
+> - 1 number between 2 and 7
+> - 1 number between 1 and 5

 # WRITEUP